 I had the most recent DVD release on hand, hoping this title at least had a significant upgrade on Blu-ray.
 When I popped in the disc and did a direct comparison, I found very very little differences for the majority of the film.
-I did not compare this film specifically on my projector system, but I did so on a fairly large HDTV, which I suspect most people mostly use.
+I did not compare this film on my projector system, but I did so on a large HDTV, which I suspect most viewers will be using.
 While it is true the film has never looked better, you really have to look deep to see the upgrade.

-The upgrade seen with most releases, even minor, just wasn't really so drastic on this release, in fact it may make you regret spending the money on this Blu-ray release that doesn't even feature an upgrade in audio or extras...
-5/10.
+As mentioned, some moments can look good throughout....but that doesn't help makeup for the truly ugly ugly scenes throughout.
+The film is dated and definitely shows it, and I do think it could have looked at least slightly better.
+The upgrade seen with most releases, even minor, just wasn't really so drastic on this release, in fact it may make you regret spending the money on this Blu-ray release.

-Dolby Digital 2.0 audio track is included and is dull and feels quite flat overall.
-I didn't expect a surround sound experience whatsoever due to the nature of the source, but it's a shame we are stuck with an audio track that is no better than the DVD release.
-Considering there was plenty of space on the disc, it would have been nice to have been given an uncompressed audio track.
+I didn't expect a surround sound experience whatsoever due to the nature of the source and of course the audio encode itself, but it's a shame we are stuck with an audio track that is no better than the DVD release.
+Considering there was plenty of space on the disc, it would have been nice if they included an uncompressed audio track.

 Dialogue was fine, music was fine, but everything just felt overwhelmingly lifeless.
 There is definitely an improved level in overall quality and clarity that comes without compression, and is evident on most releases no matter the source.
 I definitely feel we would have experienced a slightly better quality had Warner taken the time to provide a lossless track.

-The track is fine for what it is, but no uncompressed audio on a format that makes it possible and especially has space to do so is quite unacceptable.
+The track is fine for what it is, but no uncompressed audio on a format that makes it possible (and especially when it has space to do so) is truly unacceptable.
 4/10.

 by Randy Quaid, Beverly D'Angelo, Johnny Galecki, Miriam Flynn, Director Jeremiah Chechik and Producer Matty Simmons.